Where to Go on Khao San Road Area to Avoid the Crowds

 For years it was known as the place to go for backpackers.
 You would drink cheap beers and meet new friends at the many bars along the street.

-When I lived in Bangkok in 2018, I saw Khao San Road market as a nightlife area.
+When I lived in Bangkok in 2018, I saw the Khao San Road market as a nightlife area.
 Since I was a solo traveler, it was the perfect place to visit, to meet other travelers and still feel safe.
 This is also where I spent Songkran.

 When I visited again in 2023, the overall vibe was different.
 More foreigners (not Thai people) were pushing their souvenirs, tailored business suits, and trying to get you to enter their restaurants.
 It was more aggressive than normal.